andreschort/query/README.md

-query
+QueryTables
 =====

-query can:
+QueryTables can:
-- Transform an IQueryable<T> with projections into an anonymous type, apply filters and multiple sortings.
+- Transform an IQueryable<T> with projections into another type(or an anonymous type), apply filters and multiple sortings.
 The IQueryable can be anything, from a list in memory to an Entity Framework query.
 - Easily create a GridView which gets the data from an IQueryable using the transformations provided.

 You can find an example application in https://github.com/andreschort/query-sample